Beacon Heights Preschool

 Founded in 1986 under the direction of Kathleen Fry-Miller, Beacon Heights Preschool is a relatively small organization which seeks to provide personal attention to each child and family.
-Co-Directors Judy Frederick and Lisa Welfle bring many years of combined teaching and administrative experience to Beacon Heights, providing continuity between administration and the direct experience of the children.
+Director Judy Frederick brings many years of combined teaching and administrative experience to Beacon Heights, providing continuity between administration and the direct experience of the children.

 The Preschool Advisory Committee meets annually with the preschool directors.
 The Committee consists of representatives from the preschool families and the Beacon Heights Church staff.

-A variety of experiences and materials will be provided for the children according to their individual developmental needs and interest:
+Ultimately, Beacon Heights Preschool believes that children learn best from the “work” of play.
+In order to support this work, a variety of experiences and materials will be provided for the children according to their individual developmental needs and interests:

 language and storytelling

 large and small motor development

 Parents are always encouraged to visit the program and spend time with their children at any time throughout the year.